thrushlang/roadmap/conventional/compiletime/jit.md

 ### First things first.

 It should be noted that we're talking about a JIT, not an implementation of some kind of interpreter with a virtual machine.
-Like many other programming languages, in this case, the JIT uses the current LLVM backend to compile code at compile time.
+Like many other programming languages, in this case, the JIT uses the current LLVM backend to run code at compile time.

 Exposed in Rust in the LLVM C API with the function: